Yoctol/bottender/website/versioned_docs/version-1.0.5/channel-messenger-handling-events.md

 ### Media Related Events

 In our current experience, image and location are comparatively accessible.
-For example, an `Image Event` could be a starting point for a image-based search engine to find relevant products.
+For example, an `Image Event` could be a starting point for an image-based search engine to find relevant products.
 And `Location Event` is often used under the context that when your bot tries to recommendation your user nearby shops or branches.

 In the following example, you can see a bunch of `Media Related Events` from image, audio, video, file, and location.